wgurecky/StarVine/README.md

 About
 ========

-StarVine provides tools to construct C- and D-vine copula.
+StarVine provides tools to construct C- and D-vines.

+StarVine can also be used as a standalone copula fitting tool.

 Similar Projects
 ----------------